Access and Reuse Policy

 1.0 Scope & Purpose

 This policy covers the access and reuse of Content submitted to the Federated Research Data Repository (FRDR) website (the Site), https://www.frdr-dfdr.ca/, and the services available on or at the Site (taken together, the Service), including licensing, citation and attribution, and metrics and privacy.
 The access and reuse of Content from the metadata records of third-party repositories that are discoverable by searching the Site are governed by the license terms for the Content at the source repository.
-See the Metadata Harvesting Policy for complete information about the Service’s metadata harvesting protocols and activities associated with the search and discovery of third-party data repositories.

 The Service uses the Creative Commons scheme to clearly articulate the license under which Content submitted to the Service is available for access and reuse.

 As outlined in the Data Submission Policy, embargoes may be applied to Content.
 The chosen license will apply to the data only upon its public release.
 Users of the Service are responsible for ensuring their use of Content conforms to the stated license.

 Most Content will be immediately available for download in the browser by any User without registration.
 In some cases, large files may only be accessible via Globus Transfer, which requires registration and a free software download and installation to use.

 Content submitted to the Service is intended for reuse for any good faith purpose, contingent on the license applied by the Submitter, including research and scholarship, public policy, and personal interest.
 Users are encouraged to perform new research on Content and/or incorporate it into replication studies.

 Questions about appropriate reuse of Content should be directed to the author of that Content.
 The Service will supply a mechanism for emailing a designated contact.
 It is the Content author’s responsibility to ensure contact information remains valid.